 Cyber security

-With the intended increased provision of VTS Digital Services (S-210, S-212 ...), to some extent replacing prevision via voice based communication, data integrity become a vital focus point against e.g. Liability issued – Furthermore all exchanged / provisioned data (services) need to be fully traceable, i.e. logged / archived as a function provisioned by the VTS System – beside Voice and Sensor data as it’s done today; The integrity and secure storage hereof will be essential within a VTS centre.

 From the VTS point of view the digital data exchange is secure (ref. to GL cyber security) unless the system indicates the data quality is insufficient due to reduced cyber security level.
 The VTS personnel will revert to voice communication and the conventional way of working.
 For cases in which cyber security is impaired and not system detectable, VTS personnel should receive training how such cases might be observed and detected.